k27star/duck_machine/docs/duck_machine.md

 * The Duck Machine does not support virtual memory.
 All memory addresses are indexes of the (simulated) physical RAM.
 You will learn about mapping virtual memory addresses to physical memory addresses in CIS 415.
 * The Duck Machine does not support asynchronous execution or interrupts.
 It lacks any protection mechanisms (there is no "supervisor mode").
 You will learn more about these in CIS 415.

 Duck Machine projects were introduced many years ago in the 21x series by Amr Sabry, now at Indiana University.
 Arthur Farley extended and refined them for a series of CIS 212 projects which included a simple assembler and compiler.
-Model 2018W is thus a revival of sorts.
+Those projects were implemented in Java; ours is implemented in Python, and varies considerably from the original, but can be considered a revival of sorts.

 ### Based on a true story

-The DM2018W is based on the ARM (Advanced Risc Machines) instruction set architecture to approximately the same extent that The Hobbit is based on The Odyssey (with elements drawn also from Beowulf).
+The DM2018S is based on the ARM (Advanced Risc Machines) instruction set architecture to approximately the same extent that The Hobbit is based on The Odyssey (with elements drawn also from Beowulf).
 The ARM processor is found in many small devices including phones and the Raspberry Pi computer.

-Notable features of the ARM instruction set architecture that have been adopted by the DM2018W include:
+Notable features of the ARM instruction set architecture that have been adopted by the DM2018S include:

 * A simple load/store architecture (like many reduced instruction set computers).
 * Uniform treatment of the program counter (PC) as any other general purpose register.